Winnipeg City Council

-The Winnipeg City Council (Conseil municipal de Winnipeg) is the governing body of the city of Winnipeg, Manitoba, Canada.
+Winnipeg City Council (Conseil municipal de Winnipeg) is the governing body of the city of Winnipeg, Manitoba, Canada.
 The Council is seated in the Council Building of Winnipeg City Hall.

 The composition of the Council consists of fifteen city councillors and a mayor.
 Each councillor represents an individual ward throughout the city.
 The mayor is elected every four years by a vote of the entire city.

 Overview

 Part 3 of The City of Winnipeg Charter legislates the composition of Winnipeg City Council, which currently consists of 15 councillors and the Mayor.
 Each councillor represents an individual ward while the mayor is elected by a vote of the city-at-large.

 Councillors have a dual role: they are members of Council, dealing with decisions that affect the whole city; and members of the Community Committees, dealing with issues within local communities.